-Regardless of the method you choose, or the number of shares you want to buy, it's important to remember that share trading isn't always easy.
-However, a little understanding, and the right advice, could make a big difference, especially when it comes to how you manage the risks.
+Regardless of the method you choose, or the number of shares you want to buy, it's important to remember that share trading can be complex.
+However, a little understanding and the right advice could make a big difference, especially when it comes to how you manage the risks.

 Things you should know